Blockchain in cross-border payments: 2025 guide

 How blockchain works in cross-border payments

-1. At the checkout or other payment gateway the merchant offers a crypto payment option.
+- At the checkout or other payment gateway the merchant offers a crypto payment option (eg through an integration with a stablecoin payment provider like BVNK)

-2. The customer selects this option, selects the digital currency they want to pay with, agrees the exchange rate, and is presented with a public address for the merchant.
+- The customer selects this option, selects the digital currency they want to pay with and their preferred blockchain network.
+They agrees the exchange rate, and are presented with a public address for the merchant.

-This payment flow is enabled by a range of features that are inherent to blockchains:
+These payment flows are enabled by a range of features that are inherent to blockchains:

 Decentralised and accessible